-A bit of explanation first: A few years ago when I was writing on a daily basis for ENTERTAINMENT TONIGHT, I was also writing concurrently for the website of ET’s sister show, THE INSIDER.
-That site went down and with it, sadly, went a lot of my fun stories and interview pieces.
-Now, with the show itself ending its run this September after 13 years, I thought I’d salvage a few of my entries before they’re gone for good.
+A bit of explanation first: Years ago when I was writing on a daily basis for ENTERTAINMENT TONIGHT, I was also writing concurrently for the website of ET’s sister show, THE INSIDER.
+That site went down when the show was cancelled in 2017 — and with it, sadly, went a lot of my fun stories and interview pieces.
+So, I thought I’d share a few of my salvaged entries.

 One of the more enjoyable conversations I had during that time was with Dave Wakeling of The English Beat, who was promoting the band’s box set, THE COMPLEAT BEAT, by way of Shout!
 Factory.
 In talking about the ’80s Brit band’s rise and fall, we touched upon an interesting side note about their fellow contemporaries, The Police.